JessHung323/recipe_length_prediction_model/README.md

 ***Relevant Columns***: `'minutes'`, `'n_steps'`, `'n_ingredients'`, `'tags'`, `'protein'`, `''rating_average''`

-We incorporated three new features in our final model.
+We incorporated three new columns in our final model.

 We chose `'tags'` because we observed that there are tags within the column for each recipe that indicate how long the recipe might take.
 For example, there exist tags such as "60-minutes-or-less" and "1-day-or-more".
 These tags may be a useful indicator and predictor for our model.